Go fast and don't break things

 The product is our brainchild and it’s human nature to feel a parental bond with it.
 This comes at us from all angles when we develop out-of-house and join a Customer team.
 Most everyone has a “favorite feature” and a “better idea”, within or sometimes outside the project scope.
 That’s all very good of course - creative and passionate people are the cornerstone of success!
 Yet all those contributions often stay in the vacuum of kitchen talk instead of being appreciated and evaluated.
 What ensues is a steady drop in productivity - people tend to keep thinking about their concepts, being afraid to forget.
 Because they’re passionate, their minds wander towards what value can those ideas bring and how they could implement them.
 This derails their thoughts from the main track of making the priority stuff happen.
 We watch out for such situations and, having noticed them, propose to put in place a two-step solution, rooted in the practice of Getting Things Done.

 The first step is to have an idea inbox - a safe place to store all input from the Team.

 The second step involves establishing a recurring idea review event.
 There the Team gathers the ideas from the inbox, reviews, discusses and triages them.
 It’s key to have people from different domains involved - product, design, development - to have a complete assessment.
 They can pick out the best ones and prioritize them in the product backlog if suitable.

-We've been on both the idea contributor and manager side of the fence of this.
+We've been on both the idea contributor and manager side of the fence here.
 Those back-of-your-mind sparks of inspiration often concern vitamins.
-Being to keen to act on them often leads to an unnecessary investment of time with the value added being questionable at best.
+Being too keen to act on them often leads to an unnecessary investment of time with the value added being questionable at best.
 However, the fact that they are vitamins now does not mean they will never become painkillers.
 The Team may put some ideas back in the inbox to iterate on them through multiple reviews.